rawray7/meadowmachine/README.md

 for example, on row 0, a rule of random with destination row 0: on each trigger, a random new starting position will be chosen from the positions listed in the array.

 for example, on row 1, a rule of increment destination row 0: on each trigger of row 1, row 0 will get reset to the next position in the array.

+Pattern Updating:
+The current pattern is shown in the box 'current length array'.
+You can update this value using 'modify length array' to anything in your wildest dreams by entering the counts as a series separated by colons. #:#:#  there is no idiot-proof error checking on this (yet) - so don't add any commas or periods. you can also use some of the included presets.
+Pressing the 'Update' button will update the modification (red box = gray box).
+You can also 'Sync' the pattern - which can be helpful for rhythmic control, this resets the position within the pattern (depending on the rule).
+Other options: you can also couple 'Update' to 'Sync' and 'Set' to 'Update', and make a button press cause a trigger.